 A man helps make a cure for the disease that has almost wiped out humanity until his psychiatrist shows him he’s nuts.
 Meanwhile, the Army of the Twelve Monkeys hones its plot to perfection.

-Visions of post-apocalyptic time travel.
-Todorovian tale of the fantastic, much like Time Bandits (1981) in that respect, but moulded as science fiction.
-Some of Gilliam’s more conventional work, despite efforts against that: Pitt was forbidden to smoke in between takes and Willis was handed a list of 12 clichés he often used before this film.
+A Todorovian tale of the fantastic, much like Time Bandits (1981) in that respect, but moulded as science fiction.
+This film’s vision of post-apocalyptic time travel represents the beginning of Gilliam’s slide into conventionality, but he was still passionate enough to swim against the current: Pitt was forbidden to smoke in between takes and Willis was handed a list of 12 clichés he often used before this film.

 Being largely conventional, the central mystery of the narrative is resolved: Cole is schizophrenic insofar as he does imagine the recurring voice from another room, and pulls out his own teeth because of his meeting with an unrelated homeless man—not the preacher—whom he associates with the voice.
 Nevertheless, Cole is a time traveller.